mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Amazon Simple Queue Service (Amazon SQS)

+Amazon SQS is a unique service designed by Amazon to help you decouple your infrastructure.

 - Fast, reliable, scalable, and fully managed.
 - Simple and cost effective.
 - Decople the componetns of a cloud application.